OliMoose/kermit/README.md

 # kermit
-The code for the Kermit discord bot.
-Have fun
+*The code for the Kermit discord bot!
+Have fun*

 Kermit runs on the rewrite branch of discord.py, so if there are errors check you have the right version